fluree/to-do-lists-generator/README.md

 ### **Sample Data**

 After setting your schema it is time to transact some dummy data.
 Similar to how you transacted your schema you will transact some dummy data within the admin UI.
+To grab a copy of the dummy data refer to the code [here](https://github.com/fdmmarshall/to-do-lists-generator/blob/to-do-list/src/data/Seed-data).

 <p width="100%" align="center">
  <img src='/src/Images/Seed_data_example.png' alt='example seed data' width='600'>